Tokyo Cowboy

 Tokyo Cowboy is a 2023 comedy-drama film directed by Marc Marriott and written by Ayako Fujitani and Dave Boyle.
 An American and Japanese co-production, the film stars Arata Iura in his American film debut.
-He plays Hideki, a Japanese businessman aiming to turn a Montana-based cattle ranch into a profitable asset for the Japanese beef company he works for.
+He plays Hideki, a Japanese businessman aiming to turn a Montana-based cattle ranch into a profitable asset for the Japanese company he works for.
 The film marks director Marc Marriott's first narrative feature.